amandangol/circle-programmable-wallet/README.md

-(Currently facing 405 (Method Not Allowed) on two authAPIs.
-Works perfectly on localhost but issue persist on deployment.
-Trying to fix it )
 **Project Writeup: Circle Wallet Application**

 The Circle Wallet application is a robust and user-friendly platform designed to simplify the management of cryptocurrency wallets.
 With a focus on usability and security, the wallet application offers a range of core functionalities to meet the needs of both novice and experienced users.